 ZBIO Investors Have Opportunity To Lead Zenas Biopharma, Inc. Lawsuit Filed By The Rosen Law Firm

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of Zenas BioPharma, Inc. (NASDAQ: ZBIO ) pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with Zenas BioPharma's September 2024 initial public offering ("IPO" or the "Offering").
-If you wish to serve as lead plaintiff, you must move the Court no later than June 16, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Zenas BioPharma, Inc. (NASDAQ: ZBIO ) pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with Zenas BioPharma's September 2024 initial public offering ("IPO" or the "Offering"), of the important June 16, 2025 lead plaintiff deadline.

 So What: If you purchased Zenas BioPharma securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.